USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 .. sidebar:: Reregistration

     Reregistration measures the vehicles that have been kept in the fleet for onroad use, or reregistered, each year; that is, it measures the used vehicle stock.
 Reregistration can be thought of as the flip side of scrappage.
 Scrappage measures the vehicles that are taken out of use each year.
-The term is used throughout OMEGA for precision in describing the vehicle stock of interest in an analysis of policy effects, which is made up of registered adn in-use vehicles, as opposed to vehicles which have not been physically scrapped.
+The term is used throughout OMEGA for precision in describing the vehicle stock of interest in an analysis of policy effects, which is made up of registered and in-use vehicles, as opposed to vehicles which have not been physically scrapped.

 The Consumer Module’s purpose is to estimate how light duty vehicle ownership and use respond to key vehicle characteristics within a given analysis context.
 There are five main user-definable elements estimated within the Consumer Module, as seen in :numref:`al_label_inside_cm`.
 These estimates are: total new sales volumes, market class definitions, shares of new vehicles by market class (where market classes depend on the requirements of the specific consumer decision approach used in the analysis), used vehicle market responses (including reregistration), and the use of both new and used vehicles in the market measured using vehicle miles traveled (VMT).
 Further explanations of each of these elements are described in the following sections.